How Much Does It Cost to Study Abroad?

 The Takeaway

 Spending a summer, semester, or full year abroad can significantly enhance your college experience.
-But it can also significantly increase the cost, coming in at upwards of $15,000 per semester.
+But it can also substantially increase the cost, coming in at upwards of $15,000 per semester.
 Fortunately, there are funding options available to help students manage the cost of study abroad, including scholarships, grants, and student loans.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.